RedHatGov/rhmap-workshops/docs/www/4.2/default/workshop-introduction.md

 * Cloud App - Applications deployed in the MBaaS that handle requests from client apps and communicate with other internal or external systems.
 * MBaaS Service - Reusable services used by cloud apps and shared across multiple projects.
 * FHC - FeedHenry Command Line tool used to access the platform.
+* Studio - The Red Hat Mobile Application Platform's web interface used to help developers and operations work together to build mobile apps.

 ## Accessing Red Hat Mobile Application Platform
 Red Hat Mobile Application Platform or RHMAP provides a web console that allow you to perform various tasks via a web browser.
 Additionally, you can utilize a command line tool to perform tasks.
 Let's get started by logging into both of these and checking the status of the platform.